leswright1977/PyThermalCamera/README.md

 # PyThermalcam
-Python Software to use the Topdon TC001 Thermal Camera on Linux and the Raspberry Pi
+Python Software to use the Topdon TC001 Thermal Camera on Linux and the Raspberry Pi.
+It **may** work with other similar cameras!
+Please feed back if it does!

 Huge kudos to LeoDJ on the EEVBlog forum for reverse engineering the image format from these kind of cameras (InfiRay P2 Pro) to get the raw temperature data! https://www.eevblog.com/forum/thermal-imaging/infiray-and-their-p2-pro-discussion/200/